dee-walia20/SSD-Implementation-using-Pytorch/README.md

 - [2007 _trainval_](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtrainval_06-Nov-2007.tar) (460MB)
 - [2007 _test_](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtest_06-Nov-2007.tar) (451MB)

-Make sure you extract both the VOC 2007 _trainval_ and 2007 _test_ data to the same location and merge them.Store it in two folders 'VOC2007' and 'VOC2012' with the code.
+Make sure you extract both the VOC 2007 _trainval_ and 2007 _test_ data to the same location and merge them.Store it in **two folders 'VOC2007' and 'VOC2012'** with the code.

 # Implemenation
-1) Start with train_lite.ipynb Notebook with the training of the model which runs for 10 epochs at a time.
-(I just find it more convinient to run it multiple times)
+1) Start with **train_lite.ipynb** Notebook with the training of the model which runs for 10 epochs at a time.
+(I just find it more convinient to run Notebook for training multiple times)
-2) After each epoch, it will save the checkpoint as '.pth.tar' file
+2) After each epoch, it will save the checkpoint as **'.pth.tar' file**.
-3) Run eval.py once you feel like testing your model.
+3) Run **eval.py** once you feel like testing your model.
-4) In the end, execute demo.py to see some real-time detections on set of images and video.
+4) In the end, execute **demo.py** to see some real-time detections on set of images and video.
 You can experiment with min_score, max_overlap, and top_k based on your data and target size.

 # Evaluation
-I have trained the model for 100 epochs and i am getting the following *Mean Average Precision (mAP): 0.723* Below are Avereage Precesion values for all classes:-
+I have trained the model for 100 epochs and i am getting the following **Mean Average Precision (mAP): 0.723** Below are Avereage Precesion values for all classes:-

  | Class | Average Precision |